comixed/comixed/QUICKSTART.md

 reader:

     Hostname: http://192.168.1.29:7171/opds
-    Username: [the username for your login]
+    Username: [your login email address]
-    Password: [the password for your login]
+    Password: [your login password]

 Please note that some readers (such as Chunky) assume the **/opds** portion of the URL.
 SO if your reader does not see a reading list, try removing **/opds** from the URL.